Hide

 Strong Floral Teas

-Green Teas, Matcha, and Rooibos teas tend to be hit or miss with me.
-I guess it depends on the tea and my mood that day.
+Matcha and Rooibos teas tend to be hit or miss with me.
+I guess it depends on the tea and my mood.

 That being said, I’ll give anything a shot!

-When I’m not brewing/sipping tea, I’m usually reading, listening to music, studying for classes, or in the summer, kayaking/camping/hiking!
+When I’m not brewing/sipping tea, I’m usually reading, listening to music, working, or in the summer, kayaking/camping/hiking!
 I also enjoy a good movie now and then.
 I’ve got quite the collection going.
 It almost rivals my tea collection! ;)

 Happy steeping!